changetocoding/Csharp2023even/Lesson1.md

 `style="THING TO CHANGE: VALUE TO CHANGE TO;"`

-The `;` at the end tells the compute that this is the end of a style.
+The `;` at the end tells the computer that this is the end of a style.
 Means you can have multiple styles:
 `<h3 style="margin-top: 200px; background-color: black; color: white; ">Heading3</h3>`

 ## Class code